Argyll and Bute (UK Parliament constituency)

-Argyll and Bute is a county constituency of the House of Commons of the Parliament of the United Kingdom.
-It was created for the 1983 general election, merging most of Argyll with some of Bute and Northern Ayrshire.
-A similar constituency, also called Argyll and Bute, is used by the Scottish Parliament.
+Argyll and Bute was a county constituency of the House of Commons of the Parliament of the United Kingdom.
+It was created for the 1983 general election, merging most of Argyll with some of Bute and Northern Ayrshire, and then superseded by Argyll, Bute and South Lochaber in the 2023 Periodic Review of Westminster constituencies.

+Under the 2023 Periodic Review of Westminster constituencies, the constituency now comprises the vast majority of the new Argyll, Bute and South Lochaber constituency, first contested at the 2024 general election.

 Boundaries

 1983–2005: Argyll and Bute District.

-2005–present: The area of the Argyll and Bute Council.
+2005–2024: The area of the Argyll and Bute Council.

 When created in 1983, the constituency covered the area of the Argyll and Bute district of the Strathclyde region.
 In 2005 it was enlarged to cover the Argyll and Bute council area, which had been created in 1996.
 Thus Helensburgh, already included within the new council area, was included in the constituency.
 Helensburgh had been within the Dunbarton district until 1996, and within the Dumbarton constituency until 2005.

 Politics

-Argyll and Bute was one of the few four-way marginal constituencies in Britain.
+Argyll and Bute was one of the few four-way marginal constituencies in the UK.
 The Liberal Democrats held the seat from 1987, when they took it from the Conservatives, until 2015 when the SNP won the seat.
-The equivalent seat to Argyll and Bute in the Scottish Parliament was lost to the SNP in 2007, and was again taken by the SNP in 2011–16, with Labour representing the overlapping constituency of Dumbarton to the south-east covering Helensburgh and Lomond.
-Since 2017 the Scottish Conservatives have been the main challengers in the seat.
+The equivalent seat to Argyll and Bute in the Scottish Parliament was lost to the SNP in 2007, with Labour representing the overlapping constituency of Dumbarton to the southeast covering Helensburgh and Lomond.
+Since 2017, the Scottish Conservatives have been the main challengers in the seat.